TechnicalOutcast/technicaloutcast.github.io/_posts/2023-01-17-norton-lifelock-password-manager-data-breach.md

 tags: news passwords data-breach credential-stuffing
 date: 2023-01-17
 permalink: /news/:year/:month/:day/:title/
 description: Breach notification letters from Norton LifeLock warn that customers using their password manager services have been compromised.
-However, unlike the LastPass data breach, this security incident is due to credential stuffing attacks.
+The situation is exactly what those affected by the LastPass data breach are worried about.
 ---
 ## Norton LifeLock Breach Notification